 Figure 5 shows QTE estimates for two of the three continuous measures of income used in Table 6.
-(Remittances income is not included in the QTE graphs because fewer than five percent of households receives any.)
-Many of these QTE estimates are imprecise, and none is significantly different from zero.
+Many of these QTE estimates are imprecise, and none is significantly different from zero at the estimated percentiles.
+Remittances are not included in the QTE graphs because fewer than five percent receive any remittances.

 Figure 6 shows QTE estimates for eight of the nine continuous outcomes measures used in Table 7 (the QTE estimates for children working did not converge).
-The depression index improves throughout the entire distribution, with positive QTEs (less depression) almost everywhere (Figure 6.a).
-QTEs for trust in people show a similar pattern, although few of the individual QTE are statistically significant (Figure 6.e).
-We find no strong patterns for the stress, control, or institutional trust indices (Figures 6.b to 6.d), although there is a negative effect on locus of control at the 5th percentile.
-The point estimates for the satisfaction and harmony index are all zero (and often precisely estimated), excepting a significant increase at the 75th percentile (Figure 6.f).
-Likewise, the two decision power variables show mostly precise zeros at each percentile, with the exceptions of statistically significant increases at the 20th percentile for issues with say (Figure 6.g) and the 35th percentile for issues with conflict (Figure 6.h).
-However, the distributions of these two variables are shifted to the left in the treatment group, suggesting both more conflict and more female participation in decision-making (i.e. the increase in conflict may be a consequence of the increase in female involvement in decision making).
+The depression index improves throughout the entire distribution, with larger point estimates to the left of the median (Figure 6a).
+QTEs for trust in people show a similar pattern, although only one of the individual QTEs is statistically significant (Figure 6e).
+We find no strong patterns for the stress, control, or institutional trust indices (Figures 65.b to 65.d), although there is a negative effect on locus of control at the 5th percentile, which confirms the possibility of some people being negatively affected by the treatment.
+The point estimates for the satisfaction and harmony index are all zero (and often precisely estimated), excepting a significant increase at the 75th percentile (Figure 6f).
+Likewise, the two decision power variables show mostly precise zeros at each number of issues, with the exception of statistically significant increase for the likelihood of having say on all four household issues asked about (Figure 6g).

 Overall, we glean three key patterns from the QTE estimates.
 First, there are several variables with positive treatment effects in the right tail: revenues, expenses, profits, and school/medical expenses (and several of the other expenditure categories have nearly significant positive QTEs at the 90th percentile or above).
 Second, we see positive effects on depression and trust throughout their distributions.
-Third, there are few hints of negative impacts in the left tail of distributions, alleviating concerns that expanded credit access might adversely impact people with the worst baseline outcomes.
+Third, there are few hints of negative impacts in the left tail of distributions-with the exception of profits and locus of control-alleviating concerns that expanded credit access might adversely impact people with the worst baseline outcomes.
 However, as we discussed above, the results thus far tell us relatively little about whether and to what extent distributional changes produced winners and losers.
-We now turn to two additional sets of analyses that are better-suited for identifying winners and losers.
+We now turn to two additional sets of analyses that help us understand if the treatment creates winners and losers.

-ii.
+B.2.
 Winners and Losers?
-Average Intent to Treat Effects on Changes (Panel Only) We start by estimating treatment effects on likelihoods of outcomes increasing, and of outcomes declining, from baseline to follow-up.
+Average Intent to Treat Effects on Changes (Panel Only)

+We start by estimating treatment effects on likelihoods of outcomes increasing, and of outcomes declining, from baseline to follow-up.
 These results are presented in Panels B and C of Tables 3, 4, 5, 6 and 7, corresponding to the AIT endline estimates in the Panel A's of those same tables.
 We estimate these effects using logits, for the subset of outcomes and respondents with panel data.
 Given the typically positive average treatment effects, we are particularly interested in treatment effects on the likelihood that an outcome worsens over time, in order to examine whether the AIT is masking important dispersion.